Anolis mestrei

-Anolis mestrei, also known commonly as the Pinar del Rio anole and the red-fanned rock anole, is a species of lizard in the family Dactyloidae.
+Anolis mestrei, commonly known as the Pinar del Rio anole and the red-fanned rock anole, is a species of lizard in the family Dactyloidae.
 The species is endemic to Cuba.

 Etymology

 The specific name, mestrei, is in honor of Aristides Mestre y Hevia (1865–1952), who was a Cuban physician and naturalist.

 Geographic distribution

 Anolis metrei is found in the Cuban provinces of La Habana and Pinar del Río.

 Habitat

 The preferred natural habitat of Anolis mestrei is forest.

 Behavior

 Anolis mestrei is terrestrial and saxicolous (rock-dwelling).